A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Your mobile site should be just as user-friendly as your desktop version.
 Focus on enhancing usability to provide a smooth experience:

-• Readable text: Make sure the text is large enough to read without zooming in.
+• Readable text: Make the text is large enough to read without zooming in.
 Use a legible font and adequate spacing between lines and paragraphs.

 • Touch-friendly design: Design with touch in mind.
 Ensure interactive elements are easily tappable, and avoid relying on hover effects that don't work on touchscreens.